ReactivePlayZ/RML/README.md

 - もも
 ```

-Lists also break when there is an empty line or a different element in-between.
+Lists also break when there is an empty line or a different element in-between (Except for key-value pairs.
+They get recognized as part of the list).
 For example:
 ```
 - Apples
 - Oranges